 - What macronutrient ratio works for your goal and body type

-To determine your caloric needs, you need to be aware of your activity level, body fat percentage, and weight.
-Your composition, combined with your activity level, determine how many calories you burn per day.
-Finally, you’ll find out how many calories you’ll need to support muscle growth, maintenance or fat loss.
+Technical stuff: To determine your caloric needs, you need to be aware of your activity level, body fat percentage, and weight.
+Your body composition (fat to muscle ratio), combined with your activity level, determine how many calories you burn per day.
+From there, you can find out how many calories you’ll need to support muscle growth, maintenance or fat loss.
 The best method for determining this is the Katch-McCardle Method.
-The calculator at the link below utilizes this method.

 - As a general rule, you should NOT eat below 20% of your “maintenance level.”
-If so, you will actually slow down your metabolic rate, and you can lose muscle.
-Muscle burns calories.
-The more muscle you retain, the easier it is to keep fat off.
-To find out your maintenance level go to the link below and follow the steps in the calorie calculator.
+If so, you will actually slow your metabolic rate and possibly lose muscle.
+To find out your maintenance level, go to the link below and follow the steps in the calorie calculator.
 Learn about maintenance level here.

-- As a general rule, in order to grow muscle, you will need to eat above your “maintenance level”.
-Experiment with a two week period at 100 calories above that level.
-If you don’t notice subtle changes, or if you feel weak, then raise it to 200 calories.
-You probably don’t want to go above 400-500 calories above your maintenance level.
+- As a general rule, in order to grow muscle, you need to eat above your “maintenance level,” somewhere between 100-500 extra calories.
 Higher amounts make sense if you’re doing intense activities, such as powerlifting or if you’re active all day.
+However, for most people, exceeding 400-500 calories above their maintenance level can lead to fat gain.

 - Don’t log vegetables, they have a negative caloric effect.
-Logging them can give you the illusion that you’re eating enough when in reality you might not be.
+Logging vegetables can give the illusion that you’re eating enough calories when, in reality, you might not be.
 Peppers, green apples, and several other foods have a negative caloric effect as well.
 Look it up.

-Good news: Once you get a hang of eating a specific way for the phase of training you’re in, it’s not necessary to log calories every day.
-In this case, get back to logging if you notice that you’re falling off track; logging every now and then to get back in a steady caloric and macronutrient pattern.
-Meeting your nutritional requirements within 100 calories or a percent or two of your macronutrient ratio is good enough for results; no one is perfect.
-Every time you change your goal (ex: summer slim down), you’ll need to determine your caloric needs to reach that goal.
+Good news: Once you get used to eating a specific way, it’s no longer necessary to log calories every day.
+However, if you start falling off track, it may be wise to log every now and then to get back in a steady caloric and macronutrient pattern.
+Meeting your nutritional requirements within 100 calories or a percent or two of your macronutrient ratio goals is good enough for results — no one is perfect.
+Lastly, every time you change your goal (ex: summer slim down, muscle gain), you should determine your caloric needs and macronutrient ratio to reach that goal and follow it — if you’re serious about reaching it.

 Figure out your caloric needs here: total daily energy expenditure and body fat calculator